Who can own Arizona real estate?

 - Loft Style … a building converted from industrial use, any number of stories.

 Please note … Duplex, Patio Home and Townhouse are very inconsistently used terms within the real estate industry.
-Take great care in using these as search criteria.
+These are VERY unreliable as search criteria.

 A Home Owners Association (HOA) will exist anytime there are living units with common walls because where there are common walls there will also be common property elements.
-A HOA may also apply for communities that are entirely “fee simple” ownership properties, in fact needs to exist if there are common elements to the community, such as a park-like space.
+A HOA may also apply for communities that are entirely “fee simple” ownership properties and not connected in any way, in fact a HOA needs to exist if there are common elements to the community, such as a park-like space.

 HOA Conditions, Covenants, and Restrictions (CC&R’s) are created by the developer, recorded, and provided to buyer prospects prior to the initial purchase.
-These are “the rules of the road” for the initial and any subsequent owners.
+These are “the rules of the road” for the initial and any subsequent owners possibly regarding many aspects of the property.
 67%, or more, approval of unit owners is normally required to change these.

 While CC&Rs are most commonly an element of a HOA, CC&R’s can exist and apply for a property even though there is no HOA.